duganla-dev/Proton-Apps/README.md

 # Proton-Apps
-NW.JS dedicated browser for protonmail.com, and the apps.
+A dedicated browser for protonmail.com, and the apps.